chrisjsewell/ipypublish/docs/source/custom_export_config.rst

 will be exported.
 As shown in the figure below, they define two key components:

 1. The export class, and its associated pre-processors and filter functions.
-2. The Jinja template outline and segments to be inserted into it.
+2. The `jinja`_ template outline and segments to be inserted into it.

 .. figure:: _static/process.svg
     :align: center